alja/FireworksWeb/doc/UserGuide.md

 Event filtering is a powerful tool for selecting interesting events based on a complex selection anything that you can use as selection in a Draw command in FWLite/Root will work.
 You may also filter on HLT triggers.
 When event-filtering is enabled, all event navigation is restricted to events that passed the selection.

-Each filter expression is interpreted by Root's TTree::Draw(), and only events for which the expression is true are displayed.
-For convenience, collections can also be referred to by their Fireworks names (the names displayed in the summary view) rather than their FWLite names which tend to be rather arcane.
+Each filter expression is interpreted by Root's !TTree::Draw(), and only events for which the expression is true are displayed.
+For convenience, collections are referred by names as displayed in Summary view (the list on the left side of the view).
+E.g. `$Jets` references `reco::Jet` collection which has been added to Fireworks.
+The TTree::Draw() support `@` notation to access the collection object.
+This is useful  when filter events by collection size.

 ### Examples: